Limine-Bootloader/limine-protocol/PROTOCOL.md

 Legacy PIC (if available) and IO APIC IRQs (only those with delivery mode fixed (0b000) or lowest priority (0b001)) are all masked.

-If booted by EFI/UEFI, boot services are exited.
+If booted by EFI, boot services are exited.

 `rsp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the